Symoon07/socet-intro/digital/lab1/README.md

 ### Using Verilator
 Verilator is an open-source (System)Verilog simulator.
 Verilator "synthesizes" your circuit and testbench into a C++ model, that is then compiled in to an executable binary.
 We have provided the commands to invoke Verilator for you, but you should inspect the provided Makefile and familiarize yourself with using Verilator.

+When you build with verilator ("verilate"), it will create a directory called `obj_dir`, which contains the generated C++ code and a Makefile to build it (giving Verilator the --binary or --build flag will make it run 'make' for you).
+After building, you will get an executable in `obj_dir` named `V<top_module>`, where `<top_module>` is replaced with the name of the top-level module in your design.

+Verilator also allows you to use C++ to write a testbench, which can be useful for easing test development and creating more complex testbenches, as you can use the full C++ language and libraries.

 ### Using GTKWave
 GTKWave is a waveform viewer program.
 It is capable of displaying waveforms of many different formats, but the two relevant formats for our purposes are VCD (value-change dump) and FST (fast signal trace).
 FST is typically faster and contains more useful information, so using it is recommended.
 To read a waveform file, you can simply run `gtkwave <filename>` in your terminal.